 This builds on our previous post.
 You can read Optimism in Jesus.
 Here are more reasons for Christ-based hope from Scripture.
 Some of my comments build on the teaching of Tony Evans.

-God (Father, Son, and Spirit) Sends the Holy Spirit to Dwell in Us
+We Have Hope Because God (Father and Son) Sends the Holy Spirit to Dwell in Us

 G. K. Chesterton